Introduction to Linux Split Command

 Examples to Implement Linux Split Command

-In the Linux environment, we are able to split the large file into small files.
+In the Linux environment, we can split the large file into small files.

 Example #1 – Linux Split Command